If You Have 6 Months of Startup Runway, You Should Be Out There Networking with Investors Right Now

 Networking Tips for Successfully Building Connections

 Fundraising can be challenging enough as it is.
-It's managing relationships and extending your network by connecting and finding qualified investors for your startup.
+Much of the work is managing relationships and extending your network by connecting with and finding qualified investors for your startup.
 You can follow these networking tips to help you connect with the right people and improve your odds of securing that next round of funding before you run out.

 Prepare Your Elevator Pitch